P20-WIN/Data-Governance-Manual/5_data-policies.md

 For analytic files – Files should be in the format requested and approved for the given data request.

-## Standard naming convention for files:
+## Standard naming convention for files and data elements:

+The file naming standard for data files transferred via SFTP is as follows:
+a.
+Agency acronym
+b.
+Data Request Number listed in DSA
+c.
+Date file was created (MM_DD_YYYY)
+d.
+Contents of file (matching, analytical, key)
+example: "DOL.000.01_01_2000.matching"

 The table below identifies the most commonly requested data variables.